 For women about to undergo their first mammogram, or even for those who have already adopted the routine, we understand questions may arise about the exam and its purpose.

-Below are frequently asked questions from women answered by Dr. Margarita Zuley, director of breast imaging at Magee-Womens Imaging of UPMC.For women about to undergo a #mammogram, questions may arise about the exam and its purpose.
+Below are frequently asked questions from women answered by Dr. Margarita Zuley, director of breast imaging at Magee-Womens Imaging of UPMC.Got questions about mammograms?
+Get them answered here.
 Click To Tweet

 How often should I have a mammogram?